 If diet and exercise just aren’t getting you the results you want, you may be considering liposuction as a way to rid yourself of those last bits of fatty tissue.
 With the procedure’s surge in popularity, there are now a range of alternative methods, each of which comes with additional benefits and risks.

-Ultrasound-assisted liposuction (UAL) is a technique offered at Dr. Stephen Greenberg’s Long Island and Manhattan offices that removes excess fat after it has been liquefied.
+Ultrasound-assisted liposuction (UAL) is a technique offered at Stephen T. Greenberg, M.D., F.A.C.S’s Long Island and Manhattan offices that removes excess fat after it has been liquefied.
 Let’s take a look at how this procedure works.